Name, registered office, duration

 Activities outside the group

-A member of the Group Management may hold up to five mandates in comparable positions in other undertakings with commercial objects outside of the Group, but not more than two mandates at listed entities.
+A member of Group Management may hold up to five mandates in comparable functions at other companies with an economic purpose outside the Group, but no more than two mandates at listed legal entities.
 The Nomination and Compensation Committee approves acceptance of each mandate.

 If mandates are held in several companies of the same group of companies, they count as one mandate; however, they must not exceed ten mandates for any group of companies.